alfredos84/SHG_Focused_Gaussian_Beams/README.md

 ```
 git clone https://github.com/alfredos84/cuSHG.git
 ```
-Once the project was cloned, the user will find a parent folder `cuSHG` that contains:
+Once the project was cloned, the user will find a parent folder `SHG` that contains:
-- `cuSHG/src` which has the main file `cuSHG.cu` and the bash file `cuSHG.sh` used to compile and execute the package by passing several simulations parameters, and
+- `SHG/src` which has the main file `SHG.cpp` and the bash file `SHG.sh` used to compile and execute the package by passing several simulations parameters, and
-- `cuSHG/src/headers` which has the headers files needed to execute the package.
+- `SHG/src/headers` which has the headers files needed to execute the package.

 Note: the cloned repository is usually created at `home` folder in your Linux System.